Every urban community requires green spaces for recreation and municipal facilities for public use.

 Purple Coneflower

-This colorful, daisy-like perennial has dark green, lance-shaped leaves, attracts pollinators, and is resistant to drought.
+This colorful, daisy-like perennial has dark green, lance-shaped leaves, attracts pollinators, and is drought-resistant.

 Russian Sage